Asian shares drop after US stocks' worst day since October

 “The real economy isn't reflective of what's happening in financial markets and there really is a disconnect there,” said Charlie Ripley, senior investment strategist for Allianz Investment Management.

-In energy trading, benchmark U.S. crude lost 14 cents to $52.71 a barrel in electronic trading on the New York Mercantile Exchange.
-It picked up 24 cents to $52.85 per barrel overnight.
-Brent crude, the international standard, fell 20 cents to $55.61 a barrel.
+In energy trading, benchmark U.S. crude lost 43 cents to $52.42 a barrel in electronic trading on the New York Mercantile Exchange.
+It picked up 24 cents to $52.85 per barrel on Wednesday.
+Brent crude, the international standard, fell 44 cents to $55.37 a barrel.

 AP Business Writers Damian J. Troise, Ken Sweet and Alex Veiga contributed.